Supported Formats

 • GitHub - GitHub Releases

-• HTML-based sources - Simple, unstyled HTML pages with no JavaScript, where each page contains only links to files or subdirectories (e.g., Apache releases)
+• HTML-based sources - Simple, unstyled HTML pages with no JavaScript, where each page contains only links to files or subdirectories (for example, Apache releases)

 Enterprise Repository Support

-Enterprise repository managers like Artifactory and Sonatype Nexus require additional configuration and will not work out of the box.
-These sources also have practical size limits—repositories with millions of packages may not be processable.
+Enterprise repository managers like Artifactory and Sonatype Nexus require additional configuration and are not supported by default.
 Contact support to discuss setup for these upstream sources.

 Configure an Upstream